Child dies after school coach carrying more than 60 people crashes on day trip

 “Thank you to the emergency workers who are responding at pace — I’m being kept up to date on this situation.”

-The crash happened on the A396 at Cutcombe Hill, between Wheddon Cross and Timbercombe, at about 3.15pm on Thursday, police said.
+The crash happened on the A396 at Cutcombe Hill, between Wheddon Cross and Timberscombe, at about 3.15pm on Thursday, police said.

 Minehead Middle School caters for pupils aged between nine and 14, and is five days away from the end of term.